 Index

 This topic area covers statistics and information relating to Hull’s resident population including the age and gender structure of the local population, numbers registered with local GPs including local strategic need and service provision.
-Further information relating to population including Race and Ethnicity and Population Projections are given within Population, and information relating to Housing and Households including household composition is given within Tools and Resources.
+Further information relating to population including Race and Ethnicity and Population Projections are given within Population.

 Headlines